 Current position and employer: Research Assistant at the Massive Data Institute (MDI) and the Center for Research on Children in the United States (CROCUS)

-Why have you chosen McCourt?
-My interest in data science developed out a desire to tackle enormous problems in society.
-Most of those problems require policy on a national level, so what better place for grad school than the heart of the Federal government?
+Why did you choose McCourt?
+My interest in data science developed out of a desire to tackle enormous problems in society.
+These problems typically require policy on a national level, so what better place for grad school than the heart of the Federal government?
 Combine the location with McCourt's unique approach to data science within a social science context, and McCourt seemed like the obvious place for me to pursue graduate study.

-What's the best part of your experience so far?
-My professors are rockstars.
-Their enthusiasm is eclipsed only by their expertise.
-Beyond that, I had a particularly rewarding experience this past spring as the head organizer for a panel event entitled, "The D.C.
-Policy Microcosm."
+What was the best part of your experience?
+My professors were rockstars.
+Their enthusiasm was eclipsed only by their expertise.
+Beyond that, I had a particularly rewarding experience this past spring as the head organizer for a panel event entitled, "The DC Policy Microcosm."
 The panel, diverse both demographically and substantively, came together to discuss their experience working on local issues and living in a city that is typically focused on national topics.
 Coordinating with four panelists each secured by a different McCourt student group to put together the event was no small task, and I'm incredibly proud of the result.
 McCourt provided a nurturing environment for the process, and I feel much more prepared to do similar things professionally in the future.

 Undergraduate Degree and University: I graduated from Yale in 2009 with a BA in Mathematics and Philosophy.